microsoft/nni/docs/en_US/Compression/QuantizationSpeedup.rst

 After quantization aware training, users can get new config with calibration parameters and model with quantized weight.
 By passing new config and model to quantization speedup tool, users can get real mixed precision speedup engine to do inference.

-User can also do post-training quantization leveraging TensorRT directly(need to provide calibration dataset).

 After getting mixed precision engine, users can do inference with input data.

+Note

+* User can also do post-training quantization leveraging TensorRT directly(need to provide calibration dataset).
+* Not all op types are supported right now.
+At present, NNI supports Conv, Linear, Relu and MaxPool.
+More op types will be supported in the following release.

 Prerequisite